How to Detect EdXposed Framework to Protect Android Apps

 Why Detect EdXposed Framework in Android Apps?

-The reason for blocking EdXposed by adding Appdome’s Root Prevention to any Android app is that while a developer or a pen tester may use EdXposed during the development stages of your app, once the app is complete you can assume that any use of EdXposed is made by a malicious party in order to modify your Android app.
+The reason for blocking EdXposed by adding Appdome’s Root Detection to any Android app is that while a developer or a pen tester may use EdXposed during the development stages of your app, once the app is complete you can assume that any use of EdXposed is made by a malicious party in order to modify your Android app.

 Using EdXposed requires having a rooted Android device, as well as the setting Enable Unknown Sources turned on, as this setting allows attackers to install programs whose source is not an approved store (like custom exposed modules) onto an Android device.